EdgeGallery/community/Test WG/How-to Articles/3rdparty Check/How to use 3rd party mgmt for golang modules.md

 what EdgeGallery require.
 Please following the checklist below and provide the supporting materials when submitting the request.

-- License of this module
+- License of this module, shoule be approved by community and list in the [License Compliance Document](https://gitee.com/edgegallery/community/blob/master/License%20Compliance.md)
 - CVE Score (NA if couldn't find this module)

 After getting all supporting materials, please add the new module and all its related indirect modules